What Your 6-month-old Puppy Needs

 Your 6-month-old puppy has certain needs to stay healthy!
-The following is a list of recommended wellness care for an 6-month-old puppy including tips and advise on dewormers, heartworm prevention, flea and tick control, spay and neutering and nutrition.
+The following is a list of recommended wellness care for a 6-month-old puppy including tips and advice on dewormers, heartworm prevention, flea and tick control, spay and neutering and nutrition.

 - Vaccines – 6-month-old puppies should have completed all of their puppy shots.
 This means he or she should have received 2 to 4 sets of shots spaced every 3 to 4 weeks from age 6 weeks to 16 weeks.
 If your puppy has not had any shots, he needs 2 sets of shots 3 to 4 weeks apart and one rabies vaccine.
 Additionally, Lyme disease vaccination may be recommended depending on your pet’s level of risk.
 Bordetella vaccine may be recommended for some dogs.

 - Dewormers – Most puppies at this age have already been dewormed and do not require additional deworming unless they are infested.
 Your veterinarian can check a fecal sample to determine if worms are present.
 Alternatively, a dewormer medication can be given and may be repeated in dogs that have an unknown history or have not been previously dewormed.
 Many heartworm preventative medications control worms which eliminates the need for routine deworming.

 - Heartworm Prevention –Heartworm prevention is important to puppies and should be started before they are 6 months of age.
 If your pet is older than 6 months of age, your veterinarian can perform a simple blood test and prescribe preventative medication.

 - Flea/tick Control – Depending on where you live and your current flea/tick situation, there are very good preventative medications to control flea and ticks.
 The best and safest products are prescribed by veterinarians.